sophiaIC/HolisticSpecifications/popl2022/response.md

 detail (for me).
 But I also firmly believe that the definition of the semantics of the necessity modalities deserves to be provided some intuition.
-In particular an intuition of how $\triangleleft$ defines these semantics.*
+In particular an intuition of how $\triangleleft$ defines these semantics.* **We refer the reviewer to G for our explanation of adaptation.**

 *482: I believe that it deserves an explenation why no module satisfies NecessityBankSpec-c.
-It is not obvious to me.*
+It is not obvious to me.* **For an account's balance to change after some number of execution steps, `a.transfer` must be called in some intermediate state.
+It is not necessary that that call to `a.transfer` must occur in the first program state of that chain (as implied by OnlyIf).**

 *Sec.
 3.4.2: This example is completely inaccessible and handwavy to me.*